KonomiKitten/greasemonkey-scripts/README.md

-# Greasemonkey Scripts
+# Userscripts
-A collection of Greasemonkey Scripts to make Browsing better
+A collection of Userscripts to make Browsing better

+## Extensions
+### Supported
+Greasemonkey 3, Tampermonkey and Violentmonkey are supported.
+### Unsupported
+Greasemonkey 4

 ## The Scripts
 ### Google Homepage Tweaks